nelmaliki/nelmaliki.github.io/README.md

 then for local development run `npx run dev` from the root directory.

 To host locally - `npm run build` then `npx serve out`

+For the LLM side of things to work, you will need to create a .env.local file and include this in it: GEMINI_API_KEY=YOUR_KEY_HERE